-You initialize the random number generator by invoking srand(seed) with some arbitrary seed.
-Each initializing value will typically result in a different random sequence, or a least a different starting point in some one enormously long sequence.
-The same initializing value of seed will always return the same random sequence, however.
+You initialize iseed to a (usually) arbitrary value before the first call to ran.
+Each initializing value will typically return a different subsequent random sequence, or at least a different subsequence of some one enormously long sequence.
+The same initializing value of iseed will always return the same random sequence, however.